whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Total view (population ethics)_](/population-ethics#the-total-view)

-The total view of population ethics regards one outcome as better than another if and only if it contains greater total wellbeing, even if that is in virtue of simply having more people.
+The total view of population ethics regards one outcome as better than another if and only if it contains greater total well-being, even if that is in virtue of simply having more people.

-Importantly, one population may have greater total wellbeing than another in virtue of having more people.
+Importantly, one population may have greater total well-being than another in virtue of having more people.
 One way to calculate this total is to multiply the number of individuals with their average quality of life.
-For example, the total view regards a world with 100 inhabitants at average wellbeing level 10 as just as good as another world with 200 inhabitants at wellbeing level 5—both worlds contain 1,000 units of wellbeing.
+For example, the total view regards a world with 100 inhabitants at average well-being level 10 as just as good as another world with 200 inhabitants at well-being level 5—both worlds contain 1,000 units of well-being.

 Thus, the total view implies that we can improve the world in two ways: either we improve the quality of life of existing people or we increase the number of people living positive lives.
-So, for example, the total view regards having a child that lives a happy and fulfilled life as something that makes the world better, other things being equal, since it adds to the total sum of wellbeing.[^36] In practice, there are often trade-offs between making existing people happier and creating additional happy people.
-On a planet with limited resources, adding more people to an already large population may at some point diminish the quality of life of everyone else severely enough that total wellbeing decreases.
+So, for example, the total view regards having a child that lives a happy and fulfilled life as something that makes the world better, other things being equal, since it adds to the total sum of well-being.[^36] In practice, there are often trade-offs between making existing people happier and creating additional happy people.
+On a planet with limited resources, adding more people to an already large population may at some point diminish the quality of life of everyone else severely enough that total well-being decreases.

 The total view’s foremost practical implication is [giving great importance](/utilitarianism-and-practical-ethics#longtermism) to ensuring the long-term flourishing of civilization.
-Since the total wellbeing enjoyed by all future people is potentially enormous, according to the total view, the [mitigation of existential risks](/acting-on-utilitarianism#existential-risk-reduction)—which threaten to destroy this immense future value—is one of the principal moral issues facing humanity.
+Since the total well-being enjoyed by all future people is potentially enormous, according to the total view, the [mitigation of existential risks](/acting-on-utilitarianism#existential-risk-reduction)—which threaten to destroy this immense future value—is one of the principal moral issues facing humanity.

-The main alternatives to the total view are the [_average view_](/population-ethics#the-average-view), according to which one outcome is better than another if and only if it contains greater average wellbeing, and [_person-affecting views_](/population-ethics#person-affecting-views-and-the-procreative-asymmetry), a family of views that share the intuition that an act can only be good/bad if it is good/bad _for_ someone.
+The main alternatives to the total view are the [_average view_](/population-ethics#the-average-view), according to which one outcome is better than another if and only if it contains greater average well-being, and [_person-affecting views_](/population-ethics#person-affecting-views-and-the-procreative-asymmetry), a family of views that share the intuition that an act can only be good/bad if it is good/bad _for_ someone.
 Standard person-affecting views stand in opposition to the total view since they entail that there is no moral good in bringing new people into existence because nonexistence means there is no one for whom it could be good to be created.

 _External links:_